yakose/UFO-1/Exam/Blogv2.md

-# How are we building a calculator ?
+# How to build calculator ?

 There are different ways to build a calculator and we will look at them now.
 Knowing the extent of the calculators features will help in this matter.
 We will look at building it with a monolithic design and with microservices and explain what the differences are.

 ## Why do this?
 So we know that there are two different ways to build systems or projects and want to explore what make them different.
 In this article we will be circling around the idea of making a calculator app, or system.
-Having built it in different ways we can look at some of the differences and what they mean, and with the knowledge, this should easily be applicable to other systems that have the same core concepts in how they work.
+Having built it in different ways we can look at some of the differences and what they mean, and with that knowledge, this should easily be applicable to other systems that have the same core concepts in how they work.

 ## Ready, set, GO!
 So we will be building the calculator and measure certain metrics that will help you decide what works best.